ghstwhl/ePartners/OP1004/README.md

 ## Descriptions

-This shield is designed for use with the WeMos D1 mini and mini Pro development boards (see item HCWEMO0002).
+This shield is designed for use with the WeMos D1 mini and mini Pro development boards.
 The shield provides a means of allowing a WeMos D1 mini to directly communicate with most types of microSD card.
 The shield is also compatible with the standard Arduino SD card library.
 The shield is supplied with 3 sets of headers (requires soldering) which allow for multiple compatible shields to be stacked on top of each other.

 ---